microsoft/azure_arc/docs/azure_jumpstart_arcbox/ITPro/_index.md

 #### Connecting directly with RDP

-By design, ArcBox does not open port 3389 on the network security group.
-Therefore, you must create an NSG rule to allow inbound 3389.
+By design, ArcBox does not open port 3389 or port 22 on the network security group.
+Therefore, you must create an NSG rule to allow inbound 3389 and inbound 22.

 - Open the _ArcBox-NSG_ resource in Azure portal and click "Add" to add a new rule.